-Sr. No. Preceding Financial Year Amount transferred to Unspent CSR Account Amount spent in the reporting Financial Year (in ₹) any fund specified under Amount remaining to be spent in succeeding financial year (in ₹)
+Sr. No. Preceding Financial Year Amount transferred to Unspent CSR Account Amount spent in the reporting Financial Year (in ₹) Amount transferred to any fund specified under Schedule VII, if any Amount remaining to be spent in succeeding financial year (in ₹)

-Name of the FundAmount (in ₹)Date of transfer
+Name of the Fund Amount (in ₹) Date of transfer

 1

 2

 3 - N.A. -

 Total